marcsingleton/marcsingleton.github.io/content/posts/d3-markdown/index.md

 </script>
 ```

-- Script type module is necessary for the import statements to be allowed
-- Modules also have their own scope, which allows us to use the same name draw for different drawing functions without collisions
+Setting the `type` attribute to `"module"` here is necessary for this code to work correctly.
+JavaScript code marked as modules are executed [slightly differently](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Modules#other_differences_between_modules_and_standard_scripts) than standard scripts.
+The key details, though, are modules allow import statements and they also have their own scope, which permits using the same name `draw` for different drawing functions without collisions.
+This latter property is a bit of a Hugo- and me-specific requirement, as it's needed for displaying multiple plots in the same page with my custom shortcode.
+Anyway, the code will produce the following plot.

 {{< d3_plot script_path="bars.js" div_id="bars_div" >}}

 ### A more complex example
-- That's a nice starting point, but it's something I could have put together in a few lines of Python using matplotlib.
-- This next example is also taken from the [D3 gallery](https://observablehq.com/@d3/force-directed-graph/2) and shows the network of character co-occurence in *Les Misérables*
-- Converting the code from the D3 gallery follows similar steps as before
-- Largest difference is data relatively large (over 1000 lines), so is stored in separate file
-- Data is also passed as second function argument
-- Loading this data into the runtime requires a few extra steps
+That's a nice starting point, but it's something I could have put together in a few lines of Python using Matplotlib.
+This next example shows much more of D3's ability to create interactive visualizations, though it's really just the tip of the iceberg.
+It's also taken from the [D3 gallery](https://observablehq.com/@d3/force-directed-graph/2) and shows the network of character co-occurences in *Les Misérables*.
+Adapting the code for use in a JavaScript runtime follows similar steps as before.
+The largest difference is the data that encodes the network structure is relatively large, spanning over 1000 lines, so I stored it in a separate JSON file.
+As a result, the data is loaded at runtime and passed as the second argument to the `draw` function, which requires a few extra steps shown below.

 ```html
 <div id="network_div"></div>